jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 ----

-Programming allows us to gain from solutions to problems that we or other people come up with, in the form of modules or packages, that can be imported to be used.

-A Python :ref:`module<ModuleNotFoundError>` is a file that ends in ``.py``.
-The ``ModuleNotFoundError`` is raised when Python cannot find a module that is in an `import statement`_.
+Programming allows us to gain from solutions to problems that we or others come up with, in the form of modules or packages that can be imported to be used.
+A Python :ref:`module<ModuleNotFoundError>` is a file that ends in ``.py`` and the ``ModuleNotFoundError`` is raised when Python cannot find a module that is in an `import statement`_.

 *********************************************************************************
 test_module_not_found_error